 Before you develop operational strategies:

 Your SWOT matrix should be complete.
 At the beginning of the challenge, you probably downloaded the SWOT matrix template.
-If it’s in this format instead of a separate piece of paper or computer file, it’s easier to use.
+If it’s in this format instead of a separate piece of paper or computer file, it’s easier to use and learn how to do a personal SWOT analysis.

 Look at other examples.
 If you haven’t done so already, check out some completed SWOT reports so you know what to look for.
-Here are some SWOT examples that you can see.
+Here are some SWOT examples that you can see and learn how will you apply the SWOT as a planning tool.

 Use bullet points.
 Everything in your analysis should be in a bulleted format.
-You do not need complete sentences.
+You do not need complete sentences on how to do a personal SWOT analysis.

 Each point flies.
 Each bullet point should be brief — make a few words.
 If you need your point simple,

 Prioritize your information.
 It’s time to go through each section and rank the data.
-Place the most important or stress items on each square.
+Place the most important or stressful items on each square and learn how to fill out personal SWOT analysis.

-SWOT analysis is a strategic planning tool to identify and understand the strengths, weaknesses, opportunities, and threats affecting a business, project or situation.
+SWOT analysis is a strategic planning tool to identify and understand the strengths, weaknesses, opportunities, and threats affecting a business, project, or situation, to learn how to conduct a personal SWOT analysis.

-In fact, this tool is extremely flexible – when used properly – and can help make all kinds of decisions in situations.
+In fact, this tool is extremely flexible – when used properly – and can help make all kinds of decisions in situations to learn how to make a good SWOT analysis.

-But first, let’s start with a definition before going into the SWOT analysis example.
+But first, let’s start with a definition before going into the SWOT analysis example, and learn how to write a personal SWOT analysis.

-You are probably familiar with SWOT (sometimes called TOWS) analysis matrix or grid.
+You are probably familiar with SWOT (sometimes called TOWS) analysis matrix or grid, to learn how to use a SWOT analysis for churches.

 Come on, this is not an analysis!

-It’s just a way of capturing information so you can analyze later.
+It’s just a way of capturing information so you can analyze it later to learn how SWOT analysis helps in decision making.

 Yes, that’s right.
 The SWOT analysis begins by collecting information about the organization or project and concludes with an explanation of the information summarized in the summary of the matrix.